Camellia Oleifera Seed Oil*

 - Copaiba oil contains a cannabinoid, called beta-caryophyllene (BCP) , that has similar effects as CBD but that has produced more reliable results in research studies.
 BCP can help alleviate anxiety, pain, and sleep problems.
 For example, BCP reduces certain plaques and inflammation of the brain, which is correlated to improving the symptoms of Alzheimer's (4).
 It is antibacterial (6).

 - Neroli oil is made from bitter orange tree blossoms.
 Neroli is used in aromatherapy for its relaxing effects and ability to uplift mood.
 It soothes skin, reduces scars, has regenerative properties and reduces pain and inflammation.
 Neroli oil hydrates the skin and helps the regeneration of skin cells, which is associated with scar reduction.
 Since it has firming properties on the skin, it may be able to firm and tighten sagging breasts.
 It can be used to reduce PMS symptoms and increase positive mood in postpartum depression. (inhalation of neroli oil by postmenopausal women improved their quality of life related to menopausal symptoms, increased sexual desire, and reduced blood pressure.
 In addition, inhalation of neroli oil may reduce stress levels and stimulate the endocrine system (5)).
-It can be applied during childhood to the lower back to ease anxiety during labor (6).
+It can be applied to the lower back to ease anxiety during labor (6).
 Similarly, can be applied to abdomen or inhaled to soothe menopause symptoms and PMS (6).

 - Sweet Orange Treat insomnia, Anti-inflammatory.
 It promotes collagen synthesis, improves signs of aging on the skin, boosts circulation, and has firming properties (14).
 This oil has antibacterial properties that prevent bacteria from spreading further and worsening or causing an acne breakout.